Pascalduc/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 First, we made a Pivot Table and Pivot Chart looking at the Outcome based on Launch Date to find out if there was a time of the year where fundraiser have greater chance of success.
 Since Louise is interested in Plays, we filtered the category 'Theater' and subcategory 'Plays' for more accurate information.
-The date in the database was in Unix timestamp format, which counts the seconds since January 1st 1970, so we had to convert it to a readable format using a formula.
 ![Outcomes Based on Launch Date](Resources/Outcomes_Based_on_Launch_Date.png)
 ![Theater_Outcomes_vs_Launch](Resources/Theater_Outcomes_vs_Launch.png)

-Analysis of Outcomes Based on Goals
+### Analysis of Outcomes Based on Goals

-Challenges and Difficulties Encountered
+### Challenges and Difficulties Encountered
+The date in the database was in Unix timestamp format, which counts the seconds since January 1st 1970, so we had to convert it to a readable format using a formula.

 ## Results